 Comment Number Comment Response A78 This is hardly a refinement at all.
 As a whole, I expect a better plan.
 This plan and the improvements do not adequately address the concerns surrounding pedestrian safety and west end connectivity.
 How will this design ensure that cars entering downtown Cincinnati using the second and 5th street ramps don't come speeding off the Interstate, hit a green light and speed straight into downtown.
 Additionally, how will this design ensure cars leaving the city don't start accelerating prior to actually entering the ramp?
 Presently, it is common place for cars to accelerate 1-2 blocks prior to the ramp entrance and for cars to be speeding as they enter downtown from the ramps.
 This is not safe for pedestrians in the area.
 Why is there a ramp entrance and exit at the Clay Wade Bailey bridge.
 By your own definition, the local traffic seeking to use the Interstate should be traveling over the Brent Spence.
 There shouldn't ever be any traffic coming from or seeking to use the Interstate utilizing this connection.
 Additionally, the 3rd street on ramp to 75N is redundant with this access point.
 Moreover, the Interstate on-ramp at the clay bade bailey connection point feeds directly onto the mainline.
 Isn't this a violation of the C-D concept?
 The fundamental problem along the entire I-75 corridor is merging.
 This will still cause congestion.
-Please evaluate moving the 75SB to 50EB connection approximately 1 block North which should free up enough space for 50WB to run under the 75 mainline and adjacent to 75EB.
+Please evaluate moving the 75BB to 50EB connection approximately 1 block North which should free up enough space for 50WB to run under the 75 mainline and adjacent for Z5EB.
 Then compress the ramps east of 75 to free up more space.
 Use engineering judgment as necessary to make the geometry and elevations work.
 Please evaluate a concept that keeps the mainline Interstate trenched from Ezzard Charles to somewhere North of Findlay.
-Make engineering judgment to optimize this concept and to necessary grade modifications to the adjacent roadways (Winchell, western, etc. and their intersecting roads) and use retaining walls to make this concept work.
-Please evaluate a concept that uses the str To promote safety for bicycles and pedestrians, the ramp connections with local streets are being designed as lower-speed urban roadways.
+Make engineering judgment to optimize this concept work.
+Please evaluate a concept that uses the street grid over the mainline Interstate (to make the mainline grade work, do not include a 4th street overpass).
+Put US 50 on the street grid (in the same way that To promote safety for bicycles and pedestrians, the ramp connections with local streets are being designed as lower-speed urban roadways.
 The design of the intersections of local streets will be in accordance with City of Cincinnati design standards.
 The entrance to I-75 northbound from the Clay Wade Bailey Bridge was included in the design in response to requests from the City of Covington.
 Though this ramp connects directly to the interstate mainline, traffic operational analysis has been completed and there are no operation or safety concerns with this solution.
 The connection will also add redundancy in the system for access to I-75 northbound if there are incidents or closures on the existing Brent Spence Bridge.
 ODOT has incorporated several features that reduce the project's footprint, including optimizing interchange geometry by utilizing the land formerly occupied by the Dunnhumby building, reducing shoulder widths, lowering design speeds, and reducing the width of the companion bridge.
 ODOT and the City of Cincinnati collaborated on refinements to the Downtown Cincinnati ramps that will open up an additional 9.5 acres of land for potential redevelopment.
 ODOT will continue to work with the City of Cincinnati throughout the remaining design activities to identify opportunities to incorporate refinements (such as modifying ramp alignments and locations) that reclaim additional land.
-ODOT and KYTC considered options for trenching I-75 in Ohio.
-Once the Interstate passes over the Ohio River, it cannot descend directly into downtown Cincinnati.
-South of 5th Street, I-75 must stay elevated to cross active CSX rail lines between Pete Rose Avenue and 3rd Street.
-In addition, any design requires accommodating a complicated system of mainline and ramp movements to provide local access and continuity along I-71, I-75, and US-50.
-Depressing the highway while meeting these geometric constraints would require steep roadway grades that would not meet design standards.
-Such steep grades would present traffic opera